 As an “overture” to the gospel, Luke’s Christmas story anticipates the full story of his Gospel.
 Rival kingdoms promise peace: peace through victory or peace through justice and righteousness, darkness or light.
 Who is the true prince of peace?
 The one who turns the land into a desert?
 Or the one whose admirers come from heaven and from the hills to join in united praise?
 The light shines in the darkness, and beholding the light, both sea and land and all their inhabitants join in a new song in praise of their Creator—with the singing trees making up the chorus!

 Our other scripture readings for Christmas Day share this premise, and extend the scope of the significance of Christmas.
 The selection from the Letter to the Hebrews says that the Son whose birth we celebrate is “appointed heir of all things,” and is the one “through whom the worlds are created, and by whom all things are sustained.”
 And the prologue of John, the climactic Gospel reading for this high feast of Christmas, anchors this divine embrace of creation in a three-fold, cosmic affirmation: The Word that is from the beginning, is the agent through whom all things come into being; he is life itself; and he “became flesh and lived among us.”
 Being, life, and human selfhood are the three great mysteries of the creation.
 The light shining in the darkness is primordial, cosmic light, which the darkness cannot overcome.
 As Norman Wirzba writes in The Paradise of God, “God becomes a human being and in so doing, enters the very materiality that constitutes creation.
 The home of God, rather than being a heaven far removed from our plight, is here” (pp. 16-17).
 Niels Henrik Gregerson captures the significance of this embodiment for modern readers in his concept of “deep incarnation:” Christ is incarnate in putting on not only human nature but “also a scorned social being and a human-animal body, at once vibrant and vital and yet vulnerable to disease and decay.”
-(Quoted by Christopher Southgate in The Groaning of Creation, p.
+(Quoted by Christopher Southgate in The Groaning of Creation.
+Louisville: Westminster John Knox Press, 2008, p.
 167).
-For a provocative elaboration of Gregerson’s notion of ‘deep incarnation” as a contrast to Arne Naess’s deep ecology, see his “From Deep Ecology to Deep Incarnation, and Back Again,” (available online.)

 So yes, “all the earth” has the profoundest reason to rejoice at the birth of Jesus: all things rejoice for what this event means, for both the human and non-human creatures.
 In Jesus, God embraces Earth absolutely and irrevocably.
 Every shadow of cosmic dualism is banished by the light of the Christmas gospel.